Many-body localization on finite generation fractal lattices: Fractal lattices and the model

-We consider a model of hardcore bosons in the presence of disorder.
-This model is motivated by recent experiments \cite{greiner1} in quasi-one-dimensional optical lattices.
-Also, in the absence of disorder an implementation of this model on fractal lattices has been proposed \cite{Manna1}.
-The Hamiltonian takes the form \cite{PhysRevB.102.014310,PhysRevA.101.063617,PhysRevB.100.134504}
+On the fractal lattices, as well as on the one- and two-dimensional lattices, we define a hardcore boson model.
+Its Hamiltonian is

-where $c_i$ is the bosonic annihilation operator acting on the $i$th lattice site and $n_i=c_i^\dag c_i$.
-The first sum is over the nearest neighbor sites of the lattice that are connected with bonds in Fig.\ \ref{lat}.
+where $c_i$ is the annihilation operator of a hardcore boson, acting on the $i$th lattice site, and $n_i=c_i^\dag c_i$.
+The first sum is over the nearest neighbor sites of the lattice that are connected with bonds in figure \ref{lat} (or, in the case of one- and two-dimensional lattices, over nearest-neighbor sites).
 Note that each bond contributes two terms making the Hamiltonian Hermitian.
 We take $h_i \in [-h,h]$ to be random variables, which are uniformly distributed in the interval from $-h$ to $h$, where $h$ is the disorder strength.
-We use exact diagonalization and consider open boundary conditions to investigate the properties of the models.

-We note that the model defined on a one-dimensional lattice is equivalent to a model of spinless fermions hopping in the presence of on-site disorder.
-Hence, for arbitrarily small $h$, every eigenstate is Anderson localized, as appropriate to a one-dimensional noninteracting disordered system \cite{Moore1}.
+This model is motivated by recent experiments \cite{greiner1} in quasi-one-dimensional optical lattices.